Kenya Beach Safaris - It's More Than Sun and Sand

 More about Kenya Beach Holiday Destinations

 That's our 'intro' to Kenya beach safaris.
-Hopefully, it will help consider doing a beach safari in Kenya.
-For detailed posts on Kenya beach holiday hotspots, please read our posts on Mombasa, Malindi, Lamu, Watamu and Diani.
+Hopefully, it will help you consider doing a beach safari in Kenya.
+For posts on Kenya beach holiday hotspots, please read our posts on Mombasa, Malindi, Lamu, Watamu and Diani.